Huang-Hau-Shuan/Orbital25/milestone2.md

       - Exclamation Mark to indicate if there are new emails.

    1. Door (`unity\Assets\scripts\TeleportPoint.cs`): the door object is just a sprite with a TeleportPoint component.
 All the bus stops, doors and any object that triggers teleporting has this component

       - Go outside or jump to a bus stop.
       - Show a option for the user to choose or cancel

    1. Other decorations
       - furnitures
    1. Player (`unity\Assets\scripts\PlayerControl.cs`)
       - WASD control movement and sprites
    1. Bed
+      - The player can walk a close to the bed and press the interaction key to select whether and how long to sleep
-      - Sleep until the next morning or to next schedule task
+      - Sleep until the next morning or to the next scheduled task.

 1. Campus Map